prontotheant/spotify_line_dancing/README.md

 Project Idea:

- - For line dancing instructors or practicing dancers to create playlists around the dances they know or need to teach
+ - For line dancing instructors or practicing dancers to create playlists around they need to teach or the dances they know